Sheearan/GildedRoseExpands/README.md

 ### Getting the inventory
 `GET api/inventory` will provide a list of currently available items.

 `POST api/purchase/<itemId>` will request purchase of the given item.
 This API call must be called by an authenticated user.
+It will return a status code depending on the outcome of the purchase attempt as follows:
+0 - Item Successfully Purchased
+1 - Item Out of Stock
+2 - Payment Failed
+3 - Item Not Found

 Items have the following properties:
 `int ItemId`